A parent in Australia asks how family law treats parental alienation and what the family court can do. This [...]

 The Legal Status of Prenuptial Agreements in Australia

-In Australia, prenuptial agreements, commonly referred to as Binding Financial Agreements (BFAs), are legal documents that outline how assets and financial resources will be divided in the event of a relationship breakdown.
-Governed by the Family Law Act 1975, these agreements can be made before, during, or after a marriage or de facto relationship.
-To be legally binding, BFAs must meet stringent requirements, including that both parties must seek independent legal advice before signing.
-The lawyer must provide a statement confirming that the advice was given, and each party must receive a copy of this statement.
+In Australia, prenuptial agreements, often called Binding Financial Agreements (BFAs), are legal documents that outline how assets and financial resources will be divided if a relationship falls apart.
+These arrangements are governed by the Family Law Act 1975 and can be made before, during, or after a marriage or de facto relationship.
+For BFA to be legally binding, it has to meet stringent requirements.
+This should include both parties getting independent legal advice before signing.
+The lawyer must provide a statement confirming that the advice was given and each party must receive a copy of this statement.

 How does a prenup agreement work?